chessapig/chessapig.github.io/teaching/teaching.md

 # Teaching

-Here Classes I've designed and taught myself.
+Here are classes I've designed and taught myself.
 Click the link to see the course page
 - Spring 2024:  [Math crafts: How things curve](/teaching/math-crafts)
   - Hands-on introduction to curvature and creative mathematics.
 Each week, we'd build a arts and crafts project exploring curvature and its many manifestations.
 - Fall 2021:  [MATH299G: Geometry in physics](/teaching/STIC)